 Ace Combat has several, some enemy-provoked, some played-provoked:

 Discovering the true nature of Nemo and his whereabouts.
-He's just an AI part of a war simulation and is turned off at the end of the experiment.
+He's just an AI part of a war simulation and is released at the end of the experiment.

 The shadowy and secret 8492nd squadron that shows up from time to time to give are Belkan aces and high-ranking officers infiltrated in the Osean military, who work with the Grey Men to either help or hinder Osean progress to make the war last.
 Including trying to murder you and framing you for espionage and treason when you prove too dangerous for their plans.